kongware/ftor/README.md

 ftor enables ML-like type-directed, functional programming with Javascript including reasonable debugging.
 In essence it consists of an extended runtime type system, a type validator and a typed functional programming library.

-As opposed to a type checker, a type validator requires explicit type signatures and assumes that they are correct.
+As opposed to a type checker, a type validator requires explicit function type signatures and assumes that they are correct for a given implementation.
 As soon as typed functions are called, it validates and unifies them to new types.

 Regarding the library a separated API [documentation](https://github.com/kongware/ftor/blob/master/LIBRARY.md) is available, but still under construction.